 Most of the plans listed above are variable rate plans, meaning the prices you are changed can change at any time.
 Some energy retailers also offer fixed rate plans, whereby you can lock in competitive prices now and potentially save in the long run.
 Fixed rate plans are less common, usually only offered by the big three power companies.
 However, EnergyAustralia is currently the only one of the big three to offer a fixed rate deal in the shape of its ‘Secure Saver’.
-As you can see from the table above, it is already quite price-competitive, so fixing your rates with an eye on future price changes could be a smart move.
-Another retailer to offer a ‘fixed rate’ plan of sorts in SE Queensland is QEnergy.
-While network price changes will still be passed on to customers, QEnergy says it will not change the retail component of its pricing.
-If you’re willing to lock in for two years to beat future price hikes, this Brisbane-based provider may also be worth a look.
+As you can see from the table above, this plan is already quite price competitive, meaning locking in for two years could be an option worth considering.

 Energy discounts in Queensland

 Energy discounts are crucial in bringing down the cost of your bills, but it’s important to understand exactly what you’re getting.
 Discounts are typically available for paying your bills on time, or by direct debit, and some providers will give you money off for receiving your communications by email instead of post, or for signing up online.
 Here are some questions you should get the answers to when it comes to discounts: